CoinFabrik/alexlab-doc/product-features/liquidity-pool/self-service-listing.md

     visible: true
 ---

-# 😀 Self Service Listing
+# 📝 Self-Service Listing

+Create your own pool and make your token tradeable on ALEX's decentralized exchange in simple steps!

+To create a Liquidity Pool you will need to provide liquidity for two types of tokens.

+- :rocket: **Token X:** The token you wish to list
+- :anchor: **Token Y:** The anchor token

+By doing so, you are allowing the permisionless trade of the pair Token X / Token Y within ALEX's AMM exchange.

+{% hint style="warning" %}
+**Supported tokens:** ALEX Self-Service Listing currently supports Stacks Chain Tokens (SIP-10 Standard Token).
+{% endhint %}

-## Self-Service Listing Procedure
+## Steps

 Step 1: Submit the token information & deposit the anchor token (Token Y)

-Step 2: Waiting for the pool contract creation (around 24-48 hours)
+Step 2: Waiting for the wrapped token contract creation (around 24-48 hours)

 Step 3: Deposit the listing token (Token X)